WorksheetPlanning limits applyLast reviewed July 7, 2026

 Solar System Sizing Chart

-Use this worksheet after the calculator result to record load, target offset, peak sun hours, system losses, performance ratio, array kW, panel count, first-year production, year-25 production, roof fit, and utility or installer follow-up.
+Record load, target coverage, peak sun hours, system losses, performance ratio, array kW, panel count, first-year production, year-25 production, roof fit, and electric utility follow-up.

 Open calculator